wunused/divergent-representations-artifacts/README.md

-If using a personal Binary Ninja license: copy the contents of the `divergent-representations/binja-scripts/` directory to the appropriate Binary Ninja plugins location for your system.
-For example, if using a Linux system:
+If using a personal Binary Ninja license: copy the contents of the `divergent-representations/binja-scripts/` directory to the appropriate Binary Ninja plugins location for your system (https://docs.binary.ninja/guide/plugins.html).
+For example, if using a Linux
+system:

 ```
 $ cp -r divergent-representations/binja-scripts ~/.binaryninja/plugins/divergent-reps